CodeYourFuture/immersive-go-course/projects/mysql-cluster/README.md

 ### Task 6: Add another replica (Optional)

 Can you add another replica to this MySQL cluster using the steps above?
-Describe the issues you are having, what do you think might be the solution?
+Describe the issues you are having; what do you think might be the solution?